vikasontech/blog/content/post/spring-security-with-JWT-and-oauth2-with-spring-boot.md

 description = ""
 tags = ["spring-boot","jwt","oauth2","security"]
 categories = ["Technical"]
-externalLink = "In this article we shall see example of how to secure a spring boot rest application with Spring Boot2, Spring Security, Oauth2, and JWT token."
+externalLink = "In this article we will see example of how to secure a spring boot rest application with Spring Boot2, Spring Security, Oauth2, and JWT token."
 +++

 ***Introduction***

-In this article we shall see example of how to secure a spring boot rest application with Spring Boot2, Spring Security, Oauth2, and JWT token.
+In this article we will see example of how to secure a spring boot rest application with Spring Boot2, Spring Security, Oauth2, and JWT token.

 ***1. Source Code Repository***